rjkilpatrick/rjkilpatrick.uk/_posts/2019-09-13-Writing-CV-in-LaTeX.md

 is an incredible package.

 ### Version control
 LateX also works seamlessly with Git.
-It's whitespace intolerant so placing each sentence on a new line means that you can keep track of any changes to your CV across time with relative ease
+It's whitespace intolerant so placing each sentence on a new line means <!--more--> that you can keep track of any changes to your CV across time with relative ease

 ### It's free
 As in speech.